 The Law Commission of England and Wales is more than just a body for legal reform; it represents the evolving nature of law in response to societal changes.
 By continuously reviewing and suggesting changes, it plays a vital role in ensuring that the legal system remains relevant, accessible, and just.
 For anyone interested in the mechanics of law-making or the evolution of legal thought, understanding the Law Commission provides insight into how laws are not just created but are continuously refined for the contemporary world.

-Check out our related articles on Law Society, Solicitors, Solicitors Regulation Authority, Barristers, Bar Council of England and Wales, Bar Standards Board, Rule of Law, Open Justice and the highly questionable Sussex Family Justice Board.
+Check out our related articles on Law Society, Solicitors, Solicitors Regulation Authority, Barristers, Bar Council of England and Wales, Bar Standards Board, Legal Ombudsman, Rule of Law, Open Justice and the highly questionable Sussex Family Justice Board.

-We recommend you should always seek formal legal advice if required, from a qualified and reputable lawyer (solicitor or barrister).
+You should always seek formal legal advice from a qualified and reputable lawyer (solicitor or barrister).

-We have a number of links to Free Legal Resources and Legal Organisations on our Free Legal Advice , Legal Aid and Pro Bono pages.
+There are a number of links to Free and Paid For Legal Resources and Legal Organisations on the Free Legal Advice , Legal Aid and Pro Bono pages.

-Law Commission of England and Wales was last updated on the 6th October 2024
+Law Commission of England and Wales was last updated on the 15th January 2025